Sashiko stitching on patches of denim

 America/New_York 07/20/2024 11:00 AM 07/20/2024 01:00 PM Socrates x Noguchi Field Guide: Mending: Making Stories Visible Connect with nature through a series of experimental art-making workshops led by Noguchi Educators at nearby Socrates Sculpture Park.
 These workshops are free and open to all ages.
 Children under the… The Noguchi Museum

-Joseph Tokumasu Field holds an MA in curating and arts management from Richmond University in London.
+Joseph Tokumasu Field (he/him) holds an MA in curating and arts management from Richmond University in London.
 He is currently an Educator at the Barnes Foundation, Guggenheim, 92nd Street Y and The Noguchi Museum.
 He has fifteen years of experience as a museum professional, art history professor, and multi-modal instructor.
 His teaching practice always centers people over objects and utilizes inquiry-based dialogue.
 Using the newest scholarship, he strives to rethink long held narratives and highlights marginalized artists.